justinrobertkeene/justinrobertkeene.github.io/_pages/teaching.md

 Texas Tech University

 Writing for Media and Communication is a course designed to develop written communication skills to prepare students for careers in media and communication.
 The central topics to be presented and discussed include: writing mechanics, and grammar, spelling, and punctuation; writing for informative, persuasive, and advertising media; writing for business communication; and academic writing in media and communication scholarship.

-In this role, I taught two sections per week of 30-35 students per section, graded student papers, and guest lectured for the combined section.